The Algorithm: Signing to Basick Records and Polymorphic Code (2012–2013)

-Octopus4 and video games (2013–2014)
+Octopus4 and video games (2013–2015)

 In December 2013, the band played a show in Paris with Uneven Structure, Kadinja and Cycles.
 A week afterwards, it was announced that Max Michel would no longer be performing with Rémi as he had been accepted into the Berklee College of Music and could no longer tour regularly.

 The Algorithm's second album, Octopus4, was released on 2 June 2014.
 Along with the release of the album, a crowd funding campaign was launched for a video game named RogueStar: Pirates vs. Privateers which features music composed by Rémi.
+In 2015, the video game Hacknet was released, and features music composed by Rémi.

 Brute Force, Compiler Optimization Techniques and Data Renaissance (2016–present)

 The third album, Brute Force, was released on 1 April 2016 through the label FiXT.
-In 2017, an extension named Hacknet Labyrinths was released for the video game Hacknet, and features music composed by Rémi.
+In 2017, an extension for Hacknet named Hacknet Labyrinths was released, and features more music composed by Rémi.
 The same year, Rémi released an EP titled "直線移動" under a new alias, Boucle Infinie.
 In 2018, The Algorithm released his fourth studio album, Compiler Optimization Techniques.
 In 2022, the project's fifth studio album, Data Renaissance, was published.